 Proper Diet and Supplementation

 Offer a balanced diet that includes a variety of insects, vegetables, and occasional fruits.
-Dust food with calcium and multivitamin supplements regularly.
+Dust food with calcium and multivitamin supplements to your reptile regularly.

 Ideal Habitat Setup